 Thank you for your trust.

->

-> A member of The Unitarian Church in Westport since 1998, Kristen has been very active in the RE program at many levels.
+A member of The Unitarian Universalist Congregation in Westport since 1998, Kristen has been very active in the RE program at many levels.
 She taught 4th through 7th grade classes and served as an OWL Parent Group facilitator for three years covering both the 6th and 8th grade curriculum.
 This was followed by four years of facilitating OWL classes for 8th graders.

->

-> Kristen has been part of five Search committees, including chairing the committee that brought Interim minister Roberta Finkelstein in 2013.
+Kristen has been part of five Search committees, including chairing the committee that brought Interim minister Roberta Finkelstein in 2013.
 She is a member of the Safe Congregations Committee and served on the Board from 2007 to 2013 as the liaison to Religious Education.
 Most recently she served as Chair of the Transition Team for Rev. Roberta.

 Kristen and her husband Kevin live in Wilton with their three children, Ryan (22) who is a recent graduate from the University of Richmond, Erin (20) who studies at Bowdoin College and Morgan (16) who is a sophomore at Wilton High School.